The “Shakti” or “Kundalini”

 Everything appears to be broken up.

-As the Shakti continues to descend, it reaches the “Ajna Chakra” which resides just in the middle of the reptilian brain (pineal gland) touches the four aspects of this chakra.
+As the Kundalini continues to descend, it reaches the “Ajna Chakra” which resides just in the middle of the reptilian brain (pineal gland) and touches the four aspects of this chakra.

 1) The Mind (Manas)